moyamoha/course-management/README.md

 This is a hobby application originally made for my personal use.
 As a university student I know some students don't like platforms offered by their university, since those platforms are complex and have alot more functionalities.
 So I decided to make my own application to keep track of my school progress.
 I wanted to keep it as simple as possible while maintaining the basic functionalities.
-Here are some of the actions a use can do in this app:
+Here are some of the actions a user can do in this app:

 - See all their currently active courses, completed courses and planned ones
 - Add course